 Also, spirulina is excellent for muscle gain.
 Accordingly, one tablespoon of spirulina powder provides about 6 grams of pure protein.

-Foods That Boost Collagen Production
+Natural Foods That Boost Collagen Production

 Having already learned about the three essential nutrients for collagen synthesis, here are details of their effects on collagen:

 - Zinc helps in collagen production by acting as a cofactor (biochemical activator of crucial proteins).

 - Copper boosts collagen production by activating the lysyl oxidase enzyme for collagen maturation.
 Additionally, copper promotes compounds within collagen to maintain its functionality.
 When collagen is damaged, copper helps to make it elastic again.

 Thus, by supplying sufficient protein together with zinc, copper, and vitamin C, you can significantly boost collagen production.